 The City will act in good faith to limit bargaining unit work to employees covered by this Agreement.
-"Contractors" who are not employees of the City will be permitted to do bargaining unit work where both the need is occasional and agreed to between the City and the Union.
+"Contractors" who are not employees of the City will be permitted to do bargaining unit work for a period of up to one hundred and twenty (120) days to provide coverage due to the vacancy in a previously filled position.
+"Contractors" will be permitted to do bargaining unit work for longer periods of time or in other instances where agreed to between the City and the Union.